 R22 Phased Out: THE TIMELINE

 You might not be aware that the EPA’s ruling for R22 being phased out began decades ago, limiting the available supply a little at a time.
 Prices for R22 rose slowly at first.
-Now that the final phase out is looming and availability is declining sharply, R22 prices are skyrocketing.
+Now that the final phase out is here and availability is declining sharply, R22 prices are skyrocketing.
 We’re betting you’ve noticed that part, because your repair bills are going up as a result.

-Here’s what will happen over the next couple of years as R22 is phased out.
+Here’s what has happened over the last couple of years as R22 is phased out.